The original Northern Powerhouse

 The university campuses

 Having said there were few ‘starchitecture’ style buildings in Leeds, I immediately, of course, have to eat my words as we see the spectacular Broadcasting Tower (2009) across the road on the Leeds Beckett campus.
 It is clad in weathering Corten steel, which intentionally makes it look as if it is rusting away (The Angel of the North is made of the same material).
 The owners, Unite, are one of the UK’s largest operators of purpose-built student accommodation.
-They provide accommodation for over 46,000 students in 133 properties across 28 of the UK’s university cities.

 Then we have to cross over the Inner Ring Road, and my sentiments at this point echo those of Jones the Planner: “The two campuses are divided by the motorway in a cutting that, in theory, retains the connectivity of the traditional streets above.
 But you are crossing a chasm of traffic noise, dodging convoluted slip roads and counter-intuitive traffic systems.
 And the scale of the demolitions, not just for the motorway but of the inner-city streets themselves, in reality, creates a total disconnect.
 In Hamburg, long sections of the urban motorway are being decked over to reconnect the dislocated city and transform the local environment.
 This could be done here too, with the road system simplified to create an urban grain of city streets and squares, releasing development sites and enabling new green spaces.”

 Still, once we made it to the University of Leeds campus we discovered a thing of beauty, the many buildings representing a sort of history of architecture.
-It compromises a mixture of Georgian, Gothic Revival, Art Deco, Brutalist, Postmodern and Eco-buildings, making it one of the most diverse university campuses in the country in terms of building styles and history.
+It compromises a mixture of Georgian, Gothic Revival, Art Deco, Brutalist, Postmodern and Eco-buildings, making it one of the most diverse university campuses in the country in terms of building styles and eras.
 In the words of Maurice Beresford, “a free open-air museum of architectural and social history”.
 It’s my favourite university campus that I have seen anywhere on my urban rambles.

 The Historic England listing entry is a neat summary of all that is good about the first collection of buildings we pass: